-Identity theft is one of the most virulent and destructive forms of cyber criminal activity in the United States.
-Victims of this type of crime can suffer from damaged credit reports, tax fraud, and chronic anxiety or stress.
+Identity theft is one of the most virulent and destructive forms of cybercrime activity in the United States.
+Victims of this type of crime can suffer from damaged credit reports, fraudulent taxes, and chronic anxiety or stress.

 If an identity thief uses your personal information to claim medical benefits or prescription drugs, your healthcare provider could end up giving you the wrong pills or medication.
 You might also lose the ability to file for taxes and request refunds.